Orthopaedic Surgery

 Eligibility Requirements

-• Successful completion of the Generic Surgical Sciences Exam (GSSE)
+• Successful completion of the Generic Surgical Sciences Exam (GSSE).

 Application Process